 “Hosting the EUPA in Prague would not have been possible without the success of Czech companies and universities in the space industry,” said Jan Zechter, the Czech Deputy Minister of Transport, who oversees space issues in the Czech government, in an interview with DW. area”.

 Zechter believes that a European space Silicon Valley will also emerge in his country: “Ultimately, the goal is to apply the results of EU space research in practice, for example in navigation, soil observation and the use of data in agriculture or in the fight against bark beetles. which destroys forests.
 “The Czech state should do everything to help in this, explained the Deputy Minister of Transport.
 For example, according to him, it is time to create a Czech equivalent of the German Center for Aerospace Research (DLR).

 Lack of support for “migrant workers”

-Despite this, at least the Prague authorities show a somewhat dismissive attitude towards the EUPA.
+Despite this, at least the authorities in Prague show a somewhat dismissive attitude towards the EUPA.
 The new authority will need a new building for its employees and English-language schools for its children, as well as help finding housing.
-“We as citizens of Prague have nothing to do with this, this is the thing of the Czech state,” said Wit Hofman, a representative of the capital’s city administration, in an interview with DW.
+“We, as citizens of Prague, have nothing to do with this, this is the business of the Czech state,” said Wit Hofman, a representative of the capital’s city administration, in an interview with DW.